At the risk of dating myself, I have to say things have changed.

 Thanking the customer (thank you) for calling communicates that you value their business.

-3. Identifying Employee
+3. Identify The Employee

-Identifying yourself (this is Tiffany) when answering the phone personalizes the conversation for the customer and gives them a contact name and resource for future reference.
+This will personalize the interaction and give the customer a contact name and resource for future reference.

-4. Offering Assistance
+4. Offer Assistance

 Customers are calling for one reason, and one reason only – they have a question, or they need help with an issue.